-Uttar Pradesh: Railway police thrash journalist covering train derailment in Shamli
+Uttar Pradesh: Railway police assault journalist covering train derailment in Shamli

 Inspector Rakesh Kumar and constable Sanjay Pawar have been suspended.

 Government Railway Police personnel allegedly beat up a journalist covering the derailment of a goods train near Shamli city of Uttar Pradesh on Tuesday.
-The journalist, who works with Hindi television channel News24, alleged that he was dragged to the GRP police station in Shamli where he was stripped and harassed, reported Times Now.
+The journalist, who works with Hindi television channel News24, alleged that he was dragged to the GRP station in Shamli where he was stripped and harassed, reported Times Now.

 GRP Superintendent of Police, Moradabad, Subhash Chandra Dubey suspended inspector Rakesh Kumar and constable Sanjay Pawar.
 He has also sought a detailed report within 24 hours.